Fallenbagel/jellyseerr/docs/using-jellyseerr/users/README.md

 ## Owner Account

-The user account created during Overseerr setup is the "Owner" account, which cannot be deleted or modified by other users.
+The user account created during Jellyseerr setup is the "Owner" account, which cannot be deleted or modified by other users.
 This account's credentials are used to authenticate with Plex.

 ## Adding Users

-There are currently two methods to add users to Overseerr: importing Plex users and creating "local users."
+There are currently two methods to add users to Jellyseerr: importing Plex users and creating "local users."
 All new users are created with the [default permissions](../settings/README.md#default-permissions) defined in **Settings &rarr; Users**.

 ### Importing Users from Plex

-Clicking the **Import Users from Plex** button on the **User List** page will fetch the list of users with access to the Plex server from [plex.tv](https://www.plex.tv/), and add them to Overseerr automatically.
+Clicking the **Import Users from Plex** button on the **User List** page will fetch the list of users with access to the Plex server from [plex.tv](https://www.plex.tv/), and add them to Jellyseerr automatically.

 Importing Plex users is not required, however.
-Any user with access to the Plex server can log in to Overseerr even if they have not been imported, and will be assigned the configured [default permissions](../settings/README.md#default-permissions) upon their first login.
+Any user with access to the Plex server can log in to Jellyseerr even if they have not been imported, and will be assigned the configured [default permissions](../settings/README.md#default-permissions) upon their first login.

 ### Creating Local Users

-If you would like to grant Overseerr access to a user who doesn't have their own Plex account and/or access to the Plex server, you can manually add them by clicking the **Create Local User** button.
+If you would like to grant Jellyseerr access to a user who doesn't have their own Plex account and/or access to the Plex server, you can manually add them by clicking the **Create Local User** button.

 #### Email Address